chrisDeFouRire/tlsproxy/Readme.md

 You can use flags or environment variables...

-- `-hostname=<host>` or `HOSTNAME`: the hostname used for the tls certificate (if omitted, the server will guess which tls cert it should acquire... which may fail or be abused)
+- `-whitelist=<host>` or `WHITELIST`: a comma separated list of hostnames used for the tls certificate (if omitted, the server will guess which tls cert it should acquire... which may fail or be abused)
 - `-email=<email>` or `EMAIL`: the email to use when registering new certs with LetsEncrypt
 - `-listen=host:port` or `LISTEN`: the host and port where TLSproxy will listen (defaults to 0.0.0.0:443)
 - `-backend=http://host:port` or `-backend=host:port` or `BACKEND`: the address of the backend to forward to (defaults to localhost:80 for TCP proxying)